MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 **Specific analysis**

 * Trend in activity by collaboration mode over time
-* Change in activity between Baseline and Current period
+* Change in activity between baseline and current time periods
 * Breakdown in collaboration activity across analyzed communities

-## External engagement
+### External engagement

-Ability to work with external customers, vendors and partners might be impeded as counterparts are forced to refocus on mission-critical activities.
+Ability to work with external customers, vendors, and partners might be impeded as counterparts are forced to refocus on mission-critical activities.
 The impacts of this shift can affect different roles in differing ways.

-For example, sales teams might find difficulty in scheduling time with customers that are refocusing on higher order priorities.
-Conversely, functions providing customer and partner support might be juggling scarce workday attention against increasing inbound requests.
+For example, sales teams might find difficulty in scheduling time with customers who are refocusing on higher order priorities.
+Conversely, customer and partner support teams might be juggling scarce workday attention with increasing inbound requests.

 **Specific analysis**

-* Breakdown of groups that have seen the most change in the amount of time that they are spending with external contacts
+* Groups who have seen the most change in the amount of time that they are spending with external contacts
 * Change in externally organized meetings
 * Change in internally organized meetings that contain external counterparts
 * Change in the amount of email activity that includes external participants

-## Employee work spans
+### Employee work spans

 Additional collaboration burden might be shouldered in surprising parts of the business.
 Changes in activity levels can indicate which groups are struggling to maintain pace and highlight those with more seamless transitions.

-Workweek Span indicates the spread of time that knowledge workers are "on" during the workweek.
-There will be gaps of activity within areas of the company where spans are increasing the most are potentially undergoing the most significant adaptation.
+Workweek span data indicates the spread of time that employees are "on" during the workweek.
+Gaps of activity within areas of the company, where work spans are increasing the most, are potentially undergoing the most significant adaptation.

 **Specific analysis**

-* Change in the share of employees whose collaboration hours have increased/decreased in excess of a user configurable threshold.
-This chart is broken out by organizational group.
+* Change in the share of employees whose collaboration hours have increased or decreased in excess of a user configurable threshold; the charts show data by organizational group
 * Change in workweek span by organizational group

-## Modes of communication
+### Modes of communication

-Activity levels and profiles tend to shift as people move from office to remote work.
-Work-life balance has changed to work-life integration.
-Meetings, calls and IMs might now take the place of in-person conversations and fly-bys.
+Activity levels and profiles tend to shift as people move from in-office to remote work.
+Work-life balance changes to work-life integration.
+Meetings, calls, and chats might replace in-person conversations and hallway conversations.
 Asynchronous collaboration channels like email tend to flex across the workday and into after hours.

-Changes in activity levels might not be spread out evenly across employees.
+Changes in activity levels are possibly uneven across employees.
 For some, remote work might force a juggling of personal and professional responsibilities.
-For others, it might enable additional time for focus and headspace.
+For others, it might enable additional time for focused work and increased productivity.

 **Specific analysis**

-* Comparison in activity levels across Meetings + Calls, Email, and IM across the duration of the day
+* Comparison in activity levels across meetings, calls, email, and IMs for the duration of a workday or workweek
 * Highlight of the amount of after hours collaboration has changed from the baseline period across each major mode of collaboration
 * Change in the share of employees whose after hours collaboration activity levels have increased/decreased in excess of a user configurable threshold.
 This chart is broken out by organizational group.

-## Ensuring community and transparency
+### Ensuring community and transparency

 Community and transparency have been identified as the biggest drivers of team cohesion.
 As employees are adapting to working in isolation, a heightened focus should be maintained on promoting cohesion and belonging.
 Regular manager 1:1 check-ins are critical to demonstrate empathy, establish trust and help employees manage these challenges.